Do you have a friend, relative or lover who survived childhood sexual assault? Here’s 6 of the top 10 things not to say or do.

 4) Not wanting to talk about it – Yes, child sexual assault is disturbing, but it’s a fact of your loved one’s reality, and part of her daily existence.
 She/he should be able to refer to it in conversation without a big ‘disturbance in the force’ or you changing the topic.
 It’s a big deal, but don’t make a big deal of it either.

 5) Trying to fix it. – You can’t.
 The best you can do is to walk beside your loved one, to listen and to care.

-6) Expecting it to be over quickly – grieving childhood sexual assault, particularly recurring assault, takes about 10 years from the time the person is actively healing.
+6) Expecting it to be over quickly or completely – grieving childhood sexual assault, particularly recurring assault, takes about 10 years from the time the person is actively healing.
 Think about people who have tragically lost one of their children to accident, illness or murder.
 Do you expect them to ever stop grieving?
 Yes, it may die down, but there will always be times when grief is active.

 I am sure there are more of these – anyone got any others to add?

 33 thoughts on “What not to say to survivors of childhood sexual assault…”